owncloud/search_elastic/README.md

 - [x] more debug logging
 - [x] wildcard search ... but there is a bug in core js code preventing wildcard search, see https://github.com/owncloud/core/pull/23531
   - well partly. * and ? are no longer supported.
 Instead we now mimic core, which is called a "match phrase prefix" type query: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html#query-dsl-match-query-phrase-prefix
-- [ ] to find out why a node cannot be found by its contents mark it as "NO CONTENT EXTRACTED".
+- [ ] to find out why a node cannot be found by its contents mark it as "NO CONTENT EXTRACTED"?